evalieungh/FATES_INCLINE/README.md

 ### Sharing and access

-Copy snippets freely, but please refer to this repository if you use large parts of several scripts (that is, if you are doing most of the same analyses and your starting point is a copy of these scripts).
+See the license.
+Copy and use freely, but please cite this repository if you use large parts of several scripts (that is, if you are doing most of the same analyses and your starting point is a copy of these scripts).
 See for instance the [ICMJE authorship guidelines (Vancouver convention)](https://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html) to help you decide which kind of acknowledgement is appropriate.

 ### Help and useful tricks